aws-samples/aws-control-tower-controls-cdk/README.md

 4. In the `ROLE_ARN` parameter, enter the ARN of the role you created in the management account.

+5. Open [All global identifiers](https://docs.aws.amazon.com/controltower/latest/controlreference/all-global-identifiers.html) in the AWS Control Tower documentation.

+6. In the JSON-formatted list, locate the control that you want to implement, and then copy its global identifier (also known as the `{CONTROL_CATALOG_OPAQUE_ID}` value).
+For example, the global identifier for the `AWS-GR_ENCRYPTED_VOLUMES` control is `503uicglhjkokaajywfpt6ros`.

-5. In the `GUARDRAILS_CONFIGURATION` section, in the `Enable-Control` parameter, enter the control API identifiers.
+7. In the `GUARDRAILS_CONFIGURATION` section, in the `Enable-Control` parameter, enter the global identifier that you copied.
 Enter the identifier in double quotation marks, and separate multiple identifiers with commas.
-Each control has a unique API identifier for each Region in which AWS Control Tower is available.
-To find the control identifier, do the following:
-    - In [Tables of control metadata](https://docs.aws.amazon.com/controltower/latest/userguide/control-metadata-tables.html), locate the control you want to enable.
-    - In the Control API identifiers, by Region column, locate the API identifier for the Region in which you are making the API call, such as `arn:aws:controltower:us-east-1::control/AWS-GR_ENCRYPTED_VOLUMES`.
-    - Extract the control identifier from the Regional identifier, such as `AWS-GR_ENCRYPTED_VOLUMES`.

-6. In the `GUARDRAILS_CONFIGURATION` section, in the `OrganizationalUnitIds` parameter, enter the ID of the organizational unit where you want to enable the control, such as `ou-1111-11111111`.
+8. In the `GUARDRAILS_CONFIGURATION` section, in the `OrganizationalUnitIds` parameter, enter the ID of the organizational unit where you want to enable the control, such as `ou-1111-11111111`.
 Enter the ID in double quotation marks, and separate multiple IDs with commas.
 For more information about how to retrieve OU IDs, see [Viewing the details of an OU](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_ou).

-7. Save and close the constants.py file.
+9. Save and close the constants.py file.
 For an example of an updated constants.py file, see the [Additional information](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-and-manage-aws-control-tower-controls-by-using-aws-cdk-and-aws-cloudformation.html#deploy-and-manage-aws-control-tower-controls-by-using-aws-cdk-and-aws-cloudformation-additional) section of this pattern.

 ## Deployment